Huckiel7/alx-low_level_programming/0x0B-malloc_free/README.md

-Task 4.
-Write a function that frees a 2 dimensional grid previously created by your alloc_grid function
+Task 6.
+Write a function that splits a string into words